rems-project/sail/src/sail_lsp/README.md

 This is a minimal (and highly WIP) LSP server for Sail.

-Currently supports syntax highlighting and reporting type-error diagnostics as you type.
+Currently supports syntax highlighting, code folding, hover type-at-cursor, go-to-definition, and reporting type-error diagnostics as you type.

 No editor modes are currently provided, but it is particularly easy to